Heather Stern

 Biography

-Heather Fields Stern has a long career in professional arts management and teaching.
-Her professional credits include stage management on Broadway and in theatres across the United States, first national tours and in regional theatre.
-Special highlights include stage managing the concert versions of A Little Night Music and Sweeney Todd at Lincoln Center with the New York Philharmonic, The Ravinia Festival with the Chicago Symphony, and the Emmy Award winning PBS broadcast with the San Francisco Symphony.
+Heather Fields Stern has a distinguished career in professional arts management and teaching.
+Her professional credits include stage management on Broadway, in theatres across the United States, on first national tours, and in regional theatre.
+Notable highlights of her career include stage managing concert versions of *A Little Night Music* and *Sweeney Todd* at Lincoln Center with the New York Philharmonic, The Ravinia Festival with the Chicago Symphony, and the Emmy Award-winning PBS broadcast with the San Francisco Symphony.

-Heather is currently General Manager of The Mama Project based in Cape Town - dedicated to building community for women in South Africa through Art.
-Heather previously served as General Manager for the Actors’ Shakespeare Project, an award-winning professional theatre and education company in the Boston area, and Company Manager at the Paper Mill Playhouse, the historic, Tony-Award winning regional theatre company located in Millburn, New Jersey.
+Heather is currently the Executive Director of The Mama Project, based in Cape Town, which is dedicated to building community for women in South Africa through art.
+Previously, she served as General Manager for the Actors’ Shakespeare Project, an award-winning professional theatre and education company in Boston, and as Company Manager at Paper Mill Playhouse, the historic Tony Award-winning regional theatre in Millburn, New Jersey.

-In addition to teaching and mentoring students at Suffolk University since 2015, Heather has also taught at Emerson College, the Boston Conservatory at Berklee College of Music, and Salem State University.
+Since 2015, Heather has been teaching and mentoring students at Suffolk University.
+She has also taught at Emerson College, the Boston Conservatory at Berklee College of Music, and Salem State University.
+Heather is deeply committed to preparing Suffolk students for success in professional arts management.

-Heather is a member of Actors’ Equity Association – America’s national union representing actors and stage managers.
+Heather is a proud member of Actors’ Equity Association, America’s national union representing actors and stage managers.

 Education